1Px-Vision/UAV-V2V/README.md

 During earthquakes, floods, landslides, fires, or large-scale traffic disruptions, terrestrial communication links may fail or become partially unavailable.
 In these conditions:

-- vehicles may be unable to receive important warnings,
+- Vehicles may be unable to receive important warnings,
-- road disruptions can partition traffic into isolated groups,
+- Road disruptions can partition traffic into isolated groups,
 - V2V communication alone may not guarantee full message coverage,
-- low-latency decision support becomes critical.
+- Low-latency decision support becomes critical.

 By introducing UAVs as adaptive communication bridges, the system aims to extend the communication range, reconnect fragmented vehicle groups, and maintain the diffusion of critical information such as evacuation routes, hazard alerts, and coordination instructions.